• Loading results...

 Signs and Symptoms

-Typically, symptoms of angina are chest pain or pressure, which may extend to the neck, jaw or arm.
-However, some people experience angina as shortness of breath, upper belly pain, indigestion, lightheadedness, extreme weakness or tiredness, or general discomfort.
+Symptoms of angina commonly include chest pain, tightness or pressure, which may extend to the neck, jaw or arm.
+However, some people experience shortness of breath, indigestion, lightheadedness, weakness or unexplained tiredness.

-Women often have other symptoms in addition to chest pain or pressure symptoms.
+Women often have other symptoms in addition to chest pain or pressure.

-When Should I Call My Doctor or Go to the Emergency Room?
+When Should I Call My Health Care Team or Go to the Emergency Room?

 If you think you might be having a heart attack, don't delay.
 Call 911 right away.
 Getting help fast can save your life.
 An ambulance is the safest way to get to the hospital.